 Is there any point where, for example, 96 kHz is better?

 In plugins, because some plugins can process audio better at a higher sample rate.
 For examples, plugins that remove clicks and pops.
 If those can sense higher frequencies they can better tell if it’s a click rather than something that’s a part of the music.
 However, plugins that need that and benefits from this, they upsample internally and then downsample back again.
 It’s done automatically so there’s no reason to record it at that sample rate.

 Power and microphone cables, how much can they actually affect the sound?

-They can if they are broken or badly soldered, for example, a microphone wire that has a bad solder connection can add distortion or it can drop out.
-Also, not that all wires are good enough, for example, speaker and power wires have to be heavy enough but whatever came with your power amplifier will be adequate.
-Also, a very long signal wire, depending on the driving equipment at the output device, it may not be happy driving 50 feet of wire but any 6 feet wire will be fine unless it’s defected.
+They can if they are broken or badly soldered.
+For example, a microphone wire that has a bad solder connection can add distortion or it can drop out.
+Also, speaker and power wires have to be heavy enough but whatever came with your power amplifier will be adequate.
+Also, very long signal wires, depending on the driving equipment at the output device, may not be happy driving 50 feet of wire.
+But any 6 feet wire will be fine unless it’s defected.

 I’m also working on designing an audio device that will compare microphone cables and proof beyond doubt that a $3 dollar cable is as good as a $2000 cable.
 It’s coming out soon.

 This has now been released and is called The Null Tester.
 Check it out on Ethan’s YouTube channel.